 The Stewardship Plan

-This plan also provides the option for drafting a life estate (Ladybird deed), a detailed personal information organizer to organize all your important documents, and a nice leather-bound binder to store everything.
+This plan also provides the option of drafting a life estate (Ladybird deed), a detailed personal information organizer to index all your important documents, and a leather-bound binder to store everything.
 Lastly, you will be assigned a Case Manager who will automatically review your file with an attorney every other year and meet with you to discuss any necessary changes or updates.
-The cost of this plan also includes free documents for your spouse.
+The cost of this plan includes free documents for your spouse.